How can emotions impact conversion rates and retention?

 Imagine a customer expressing disgust for a product.
 If you offer him a discount to buy this product, it will not work, for 2 reasons:

-• because this emotion is often uncontrollable, stronger than
+- because this emotion is often uncontrollable, stronger thanhis mind and will.

 Offering the same answer over and over again is like saying you don't understand your customer.